wzxie/RAGA/README.md

     Filter:
-    -i FLOAT    set the minimum alignment identity [0, 100], default 99 -l INT      set the minimum alignment length, default 20,000 -p FLOAT    extract the source PacBio HiFi read which align length is >= *% of its own length [0-1], default 0.9 -P FLOAT    extract the source longAlt read which aligns length is >= *% of its own length [0-1), default 0.5
+    -i FLOAT    set the minimum alignment identity [0, 100], default 99 -l INT      set the minimum alignment length, default 20,000 -p FLOAT    extract the target PacBio HiFi read which align length is >= *% of its own length [0-1], default 0.9 -P FLOAT    extract the target longAlt read which aligns length is >= *% of its own length [0-1), default 0.5

     Supp:
     -t INT      number of threads, default 1